-Most people who have a furnace know about furnace air filters.
+Most people who have a furnace in Schaumburg, IL know about furnace air filters.
 In fact, some of you may be sick and tired of hearing about them!
-However, we keep talking about them because they are one of the most important factors in how your furnace functions.
+However, our Schaumburg HVAC pros keep talking about them because they are one of the most important factors in how your furnace and AC functions.

-To find out exactly how often you need to change the filter on your furnace, give us a call at On The Mark Heating and Air or ask the next time a tech comes out.
+To find out exactly how often you need to change the filter on your furnace, give us a call at On the Mark Heating & Air or ask the next time a tech comes out.
 We can give you a professional recommendation based on all of the factors.

 The best way to learn how to change your air filter is to watch one of our techs do it first.
 Give us a call and we’ll send someone out to do a filter change and let you watch.
 Then you can do them on your own from that point forward.